Transitioning from FLL to FTC: Robot Game

 Transitioning from FIRST LEGO League Challenge to FIRST Tech Challenge may seem rather frightening.
 It is normal to be scared of something new, but FIRST Tech Challenge brings its own awesome opportunities.
 Last year our team moved from FIRST LEGO League to FIRST Tech Challenge.
 It may seem like a big jump, but the programs are remarkably similar!

 This article discusses the changes and similarities between FLL and FTC in the team structure and formation.
-We will post other articles outlining other differences, such as the robot game, the actual robot, competition structure, judging, awards, and advancement.
+We are posting other articles outlining other differences, such as the robot game, the actual robot, competition structure, judging, awards, and advancement.
 Stay tuned!

 Continue reading